Welcome to GB7DD, the 1st DMR MotoTRBO Repeater in Scotland

 GB7DD is an Ofcom Licenced UHF Motorola MotoTRBO DMR Digital Voice Repeater which operates on two digital time slots for licenced radio amateur use only;

 Time Slot 1 is for World-Wide, Europe, UK-Wide and Local.
 Direct Dial Talk Group 918 can be used by others to link into the GB7DD Talk Group 9 on Slot 1,

 Time Slot 2 is for Local and TG8 Roaming.
 Currently GB7DD’s TG8 is part of the West Yorkshire TG8 Roaming bundle of repeaters.

 Coverage is, at this time, pretty limited due to GB7DD being located on the outskirts of Broughty Ferry on the A92 to the east of Dundee where the ground rises to the North and West.
-A better location is desired, an ideal location in my mind is probably high up at Tayport which would have a good coverage of the majority of Dundee west and east.
+A better location is desired to provide a more balanced coverage of the Dundee area.
 If anyone can suggest a good location to cover the most of Dundee then I would be happy to hear.

 If you are interested in accessing this, the 1st DMR Repeater in Scotland, then contact me, Martin Higgins – MM0DUN, via the Contact option above.

-Check the BUY page on this website as I usually have some second-hand handsets or mobiles available for you to purchase.
+Check the BUY page on this website as I often have some second-hand DMR handsets or DMR mobiles available for you to purchase.
 If you just want to get a better understanding of DMR then drop me a line using the Contact form.